-In an uncontested divorce, property is divided however you and your spouse would like to divide property.
+In an uncontested divorce, the property is divided; however, you and your spouse would like to divide the property.

-The court, for the most part, does not care as long as the two of you agree.
+For the most part, the court does not care as long as the two of you agree.

-What I generally see when people agree to split property is 50/50 to 60/40 split.
-If someone is asking for something more than that, it generally means the parties are going to go to court for a trial.
+When people agree to split property, I generally see a 50/50 to 60/40 split.
+If someone is asking for something more than that, it generally means the parties will go to court for a trial.

-Why do the attorneys keep talking about property?
+Why do the attorneys keep talking about the property?
 Our divorce is uncontested.

 - Bank Accounts